-Areas of opportunity Potential actions - Review existing design guides and planning controls Residential apartment design guide related to built-form.
-Create a comprehensive residential apartment design guide - Review standards within Building Code and Act. to increase private and public amenities, and encourage - Create a comprehensive residential apartment more efficient use of land and greener building standards.
-This will also take into account emergent technologies and design guide. the ability to more easily adapt buildings for different uses - Use design guides to create assessment criteria within the over time.
-District Plan. - Work with architects, developers, property owners, and other development professionals on education regarding apartment developments. - Review existing panel models within the New Zealand and Urban development panel international context.
-An urban development panel could be established to assess - Assess potential of having a regional panel. large-scale or significant development proposals.
-The panel would include architects, landscape architects, technical - Develop the model for Wellington, including member consultants and property professionals.
-The overall selection criteria. objective would be to improve the quality of applications - Communicate to the development community the and make sure they comply with our standards. purpose and use of the panel. - Examine legislative constraints and enablers for the use of Integration of spatial tools into regulatory model spatial tools.
-The integration of precinct plans and other spatial tools - Determine possible options for spatial tools to be that will be used to set new built-form controls into the integrated and analyse the impact of these. existing regulatory model is an essential project.
-This will include work on the District Plan, policies and strategies. - Investigate the use of different technology for delivery.
-Within this project, a clear communication and education plan will be required. - Review existing design guides and planning controls.
-Ground floor frontage plan - Undertake comprehensive plan in relation to street role An overall plan defining uses and character of ground floor and function study. frontages, upgrades of frontages, alignments of facades as - Align advice with other proposed guidance documents. well as principles for zones on footpaths for commercial activities - Investigate best tools to implement. - Begin implementation process, with potential addition to existing design guides. - Review existing codes and guidance.
-Building resilience guide - Undertake research on international best practice Create a comprehensive guide that promotes best practice and innovation. responses on resilience for buildings.
-This will address - Work with appropriate authorities on lessons learned both retrofits and new buildings with a particular focus on issues of flexibility, earthquakes and other environmental on resilience. emergencies, and the risks associated with climate change.
+Create a comprehensive guide that promotes best practice responses on resilience for buildings.
+This will address both retrofits and new buildings with a particular focus on issues of flexibility, earthquakes and other environmental emergencies, and the risks associated with climate change.

-- Complete a comprehensive guide. - Investigate the best methods to implement.
+- Review existing panel models within the New Zealand and international context. - Assess potential of having a regional panel. - Develop the model for Wellington, including member selection criteria. - Communicate to the development community the purpose and use of the panel. - Examine legislative constraints and enablers for the use of spatial tools. - Determine possible options for spatial tools to be integrated and analyse the impact of these. - Investigate the use of different technology for delivery. - Review existing design guides and planning controls. - Undertake comprehensive plan in relation to street role and function study. - Align advice with other proposed guidance documents - Investigate best tools to implement. - Begin implementation process, with potential addition to existing design guides. - Review existing codes and guidance. - Undertake research on international best practice and innovation. - Work with appropriate authorities on lessons learned on resilience. - Complete a comprehensive guide. - Investigate the best methods to implement.